Aaron Jones Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 - Jones has churned out a team-high 723 rushing yards (48.2 per game) and scored four touchdowns.

-- The Packers, who rank 13th in the NFL in points scored, have dropped back to pass 57.1% of the time while running the ball 42.9% of the time.
+- The Packers, who rank 13th in the NFL in points scored, have dropped back to pass 57.1% of the time while running the football 42.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Vikings.